aws-samples/amazon-transcribe-post-call-analytics/README.md

 If you have previously used your [Amazon Kendra](https://aws.amazon.com/kendra/) Free Tier allowance, you incur an hourly cost for this index (more information on cost later in this post).
 Amazon Kendra transcript search is an optional feature, so if you don’t need it and are concerned about cost, use the default value of ``No``.

+* For **EnablePcaDashboards**, change the value to ``yes`` to install the optional analytics pipeline and Amazon QuickSight analysis and dashboards.
+    * You must follow the manual steps 1-4 documented in the blog post [Advanced reporting and analytics for the Post Call Analytics (PCA) solution with Amazon QuickSight](https://aws.amazon.com/blogs/big-data/advance-reporting-and-analytics-for-the-post-call-analytics-pca-solution-with-amazon-quicksight/) section **Deploy resources with AWS CloudFormation** to enable Amazon Quicksight.

 * For all other parameters, use the default values.